 - Soak the shiraganegi in a bowl of cold water for 5-10 minutes to remove any bitterness.

 - Dish up 6 portions cooked Japanese short-grain rice and cut the ramen eggs into halves.
-Evenly distribute the chashu and eggs between each portion and top with Japanese mayonnaise, drained shiraganegi and chili threads (optional).
+Evenly distribute the chashu and eggs between each portion and top with Japanese style mayonnaise, drained shiraganegi and chili threads (optional).

 - Enjoy!